yorik1984/love2d-snippets/README.md

 ### [VS Code](https://code.visualstudio.com/)

-This is actually a VS Code extension.
+This is actually link to the VS Code extension.
 You can install it from the VS Code Marketplace.

 [![Install from VS Code Marketplace](https://img.shields.io/badge/VS%20Code%20Marketplace-Install-blue)](https://marketplace.visualstudio.com/items?itemName=yorik1984.love2d-snippets)